MwangeLee/AnniKitchen/README.md

 This project is a restaurant landing website using html and CSS.
 It is a project that showcases works of a modern day restaurant

-link to the deployment :
+Link to the deployment :
 ```
 https://mwangelee.github.io/AnniKitchen/
 ```